kath-o-reilly/serosolver-norovirus-eng-serology-v2/README.md

 # Overview

-This repo provide the code and data for the paper [Estimation of Annual Exposures and Antibody Kinetics Against Norovirus GII.4
+This repo provides the code and data for the paper [Estimation of Annual Exposures and Antibody Kinetics Against Norovirus GII.4
 Variants from English Serology Data, 2007-2012](https://www.medrxiv.org/).
 As of the 10-Mar-2026, this manuscript is under review and should appear as a pre-print in medrxiv very soon.

 The abstract of the manuscript is below: